-NOTE 12 - COMMITMENTS AND CONTINGENCIES
+NOTE 9 - COMMITMENTS AND CONTINGENCIES

-Certain operating leases for office and warehouse space maintained by the Company resulted in rent expense for the years ended December 31, 2000, December 31, 1999, and December 31, 1998, of \$148,041, \$137,015, and \$153,594 respectively.
-The future minimum lease obligations under these operating leases are \$459,230.
+Certain operating leases for office and warehouse space maintained by the Company resulted in rent expense for the years ended December 31, 2001, December 31, 2000 and December 31, 1999, of \$336,123, \$148,041, and \$137,015, respectively.
+The future minimum lease obligations under these operating leases are \$428,387.

-The Company has committed to advertising costs approximating \$2,200,000 relating to 2001.
-Additional advertising cost is expected to be incurred for the remainder of 2001.
+The Company has committed to advertising costs approximating \$35,000\$ relating to 2002.
+Additional advertising cost is expected to be incurred for the remainder of 2002.

-of "similarly situated individuals," in the Court of Common Pleas of Philadelphia County, Pennsylvania.
-The Complaint alleges that the Plaintiffs purchased certain Cold-Eeze products between August, 1996, and November, 1999, based upon cable television, radio and internet advertisements which allegedly misrepresented the qualities and benefits of the Company's products.
+In September 2000, the Company was sued by two individuals (Jason Tesauro and Elizabeth Eley, both residents of Georgia), on behalf of a "nationwide class" of "similarly situated individuals," in the Court of Common Pleas of Philadelphia County, Pennsylvania.
+The Complaint alleges that the Plaintiffs purchased certain Cold-Eeze(R) products between August, 1996, and November, 1999, based upon cable television, radio and internet advertisements which allegedly misrepresented the qualities and benefits of the Company's products.
 The Complaint requests an unspecified amount of damages for violations of Pennsylvania's consumer protection law, breach of warranty and unjust enrichment, as well as a judicial determination that the action be maintained as a class action.
-In October, 2000, the Company filed Preliminary Objections to the Complaint seeking dismissal of the action.
-The Company believes that the action lacks merit, is not suitable for class action certification and the Company is vigorously defending this lawsuit.
-The Company believes that the plaintiffs' claims are without merit but certain pre-trial motions and discovery remains incomplete and no prediction can be made as to the outcome of this case.